Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Methodology Algorithm

 We remark that~\eqref{mip:DCA-Sl0min} may take a prohibitively long time to fully solve (i.e., compute a certifiably optimal solution or detect model infeasibility) even with state-of-the-art commercial MIP solvers like Gurobi or CPLEX.
 In fact, this observation already holds true for the considerably simpler DPC problem~\eqref{mip:DPCl0min}.
 It may be worth mentioning that this should generally be attributed to the respective problems' \NP-hardness (cf. Section~\ref{sec:hardness}), not the mixed-integer programming approach itself.
-Nevertheless, we empirically observed that if a good (``short'') solution exists, \eqref{mip:DPCl0min} is solved to optimality by modern MIP solvers very quickly.
+Nevertheless, we empirically observed that if a good (``short'') solution exists, \eqref{mip:DPCl0min} is solved to optimality by modern MIP solvers very quickly (typically within a few seconds).
 This motivates, on the one hand, the extension from DPC to DCA-S (i.e., to~\eqref{mip:DCA-Sl0min}), and on the other hand, suggests a simple time-limit-heuristic to judge model infeasibility or (sufficient for our purposes) undesirability of possible ``long'' solutions: If the solution process takes more than (say) a few minutes to either find any feasible solution or one with acceptable optimality gap, terminate and declare that no good solutions exist or at least can be found quickly (within the current model parameters/design decisions).
 When finding relatively good solutions is not a problem, but progress stalls and it takes too long to determine exact optimality, we may of course also terminate prematurely and simply use the $\cG$-cycle from the current best known solution.
 The MIP optimality gap then allows to judge how ``far'' from optimal the solution thus retrieved still is, i.e., how much improvement (w.r.t.\ the number of utilized struts) could still be possible by letting the solver continue.
 Often, good MIP solutions are indeed found relatively quickly, and most of the remaining solver running time is spent proving optimality (by improving dual bounds until the optimality gap is closed).
+Later, in Section~\ref{subsec:slack}, we will also describe an extension of the above model that is more successful on instances where the solver struggles to find a feasible solution.

 Finally, it is worth noting that we also considered penalizing arclength deviation as a different objective, or in a weighted combination with the cardinality objective from~\eqref{mip:DCA-Sl0min}, and furthermore considered (lower and/or upper) bounding the segment arclengths to a factor of the associated input contour segment's arclength.
 The arclength difference can be seen as another loose proxy for the approximation error (being small if the latter is, though not necessarily vice versa) that can be evaluated regardless of the final global positioning of the DAS-structure.
 While such model modifications might yield slight improvements (w.r.t.\ the visual perception of the resulting shape approximation quality) in some cases, at least the objective variations appear to make the MIPs significantly harder to solve, and the obtained solutions seemed more likely to lead to self-intersections (``non-planarity'').
 Therefore, we do not consider these modifications any further in the following.